Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> Warden curses his target enemy before attacking it, applying 1 stack of Hex.
+> Warden curses their target enemy before attacking it, applying 1 stack of Hex.
 Enemies take 100% more damage for each Hex stack afflicting them, stacking multiplicatively.
 Initially, each enemy can only have 1 Hex stack at a time.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>